Creamy Baba Ganoush recipe with authentic, even addictive taste. Eggplant tricks, meal-prep suggestions and kid-friendly

 How to make eggplant for Baba Ganoush (the easy way)

 - Wash the eggplants under cold water, pierce (approx. 10-15 times) on each side with fork and place on baking paper.
 Bake in the oven until tender (I usually press with fork to check) on 200C/400F.

 - Once cooked (and cooled down) peel the skin off with your hands, remove the bottom and use for Baba Ganoush below.
-Alternatively, refrigerate in air tight glass container for up to 48 hours (perfect meal-prep for the week ahead).
+Alternatively, refrigerate in air tight container for up to 48 hours (perfect meal-prep for the week ahead).

 How to make creamy Baba Ganoush

-- In food processor of choice (like this one - Amazon link) add peeled eggplants, tahini paste, peeled garlic, olive oil, cumin, lemon juice, parsley leaves and Greek Yogurt (optional) and pulse until smooth. serve immediately.
+- In food processor of choice, add peeled eggplants, tahini paste, peeled garlic, olive oil, cumin, lemon juice, parsley leaves and Greek Yogurt (optional) and pulse until smooth.
+Serve immediately.